-There are a great many factors that impact the energy production of a solar installation.
-These range from characteristics of the modules themselves, to the way the system is designed and installed (tilt, orientation, stringing configuration, etc.), to environmental factors like shade, soiling, and snow.
+There are many factors that impact the energy production of a solar installation.
+These range from the characteristics of the modules themselves, to the way the system is designed and installed (tilt, orientation, stringing configuration, etc.).
+Environmental factors like shade, soiling, and snow also play a role.

 For Aurora users, this series will provide tips for improving the accuracy of your performance simulations by sharing research-backed recommendations for what values to input in your Simulation Settings for different loss types.
 While Aurora provides default values for these fields that fit most use cases, this series will also highlight cases in which you might want to use different values depending on the specifics of your design.
 (For a quick summary of system losses, and how to configure your account settings in Aurora, see the Aurora Help Center.)